Jahazielvaz/full-stack-photo-app/README.md

    * After installing then run the app, using `npm start`
    * Head to `localhost:9000` to arrive at the Welcome Page.
    * Click Sign-up, fill out the form, and submit.
    * You can then upload your image from the profile page as well as logout.
 ___

 ## TECHNOLOGIES USED IN THIS PROJECT:
- These are all the technologies you're going to need in order to run this project
+ These are all the technologies you're going to need in order to run this project:
+  * Node JS
+  * Express
+  * EJS
+  * Passport JS
+  * AWS S3
+  * Multer
 ___

 ## USER STORIES: